dantleech/docbot/README.md

         new ShowFileBlock('docs/hello_world.md', 'text'),
     ]),
     new SectionBlock('Inception', [
         'Oh no!
+It\'s a trap!
 We are stuck code inception 😾:', new ShowFileBlock('../docs/README.php', 'php'),
     ]),
 ]);